Richard Ramirez's arrest location

 That morning, an LAPD surveillance team was waiting at the Greyhound bus depot in case he showed up.
 By that stage, investigators had learned that he was a frequent bus user who rented a locker at the station.

 The undercover officers focused their attention on the outbound lanes because they suspected that he might attempt to flee the city.
-However, they didn't foresee a scenario in which he might return to LA.
+However, they didn't foresee a scenario in which he would return to LA.

-As a result, Ramirez was able to casually walk out of the terminal, completely unaware that he was now the most wanted person on the west coast.
+As a result, Ramirez was able to casually walk out of the terminal, completely unaware that he was now the most wanted person on the West Coast.

 Realization

-After leaving the bus station, he walked over to Mike's Liquor Store on Towne Avenue, where he purchased coffee and a pastry.
+After leaving the bus station, he walked to Mike's Liquor Store on Towne Avenue, where he purchased coffee and a pastry.

 While he was standing at the cash register, he noticed that a group of elderly Hispanic ladies at the back of the store were nervously staring at him.